-The network characteristics nomenclature presented here is not an attempt to unify all measurement systems under a specific set of measurements, nor is it an attempt to define standard measurement techniques for everyone to use.
+This recommendation is not an attempt to unify all measurement systems under a specific set of measurements, nor is it an attempt to define standard measurement techniques for everyone to use.
 Instead, the nomenclature is aimed at allowing monitoring systems to classify the measurements they take.
 The independent development and deployment of the monitoring systems can continue, but the classification of the measurements they take will allow that information to be used in other ways.

-With the proposed nomenclature, measurements can be classified and published.
-Other systems familiar with the specific measurement methodology will be able to use them as intended.
-Systems not familiar with that particular methodology can treat them as generic measurements of that particular characteristic.
+With this nomenclature, measurements can be classified according to their methodology, the characteristic(s) that they measure, and the entities being measured.
+Any system familiar with the specific measurement methodology will be able to use the measurements as intended.
+Systems not familiar with that particular methodology, but which supports this nomenclature, can treat them as generic measurements of that particular characteristic.
 By maintaining both the original measurement and a generic classification, maximum information is available according to another system's ability to interpret it.

-Full use of such a nomenclature requires continued work towards the NMWG's goals, as well as integration with the work of other GGF working groups.
-We submit this nomenclature to the Grid and Internet communities as an agreed-upon standard of the types of measurements in use, to allow both current and future measurement methodologies to classify their observations to maximize their portability.
+Full realization of measurement portability requires continued work towards the development of dictionaries, schemas, and protocols.
+We expect many such standards to follow through the work of the NMWG and other GGF groups.
+We submit this nomenclature to the Grid and Internet communities as a recommended hierarchy of the types of measurements in use, to provide an important base-class for future progress towards measurement portability.